aditi10113/flam-adaptive-layout-engine/README.md

 ## Time spent

-Approximately 4–5 hours for the core engine, demo, validation, renderer, and documentation.
+Approximately 2 - 3 days  for the core engine, demo, validation, renderer, and documentation.

 ## Verification